Check out our newest website and branding published:

 Part of Suzanne’s project involved custom photography of her and her shoppe.
 We seriously love being able to offer this, as it brings the whole site up a notch!
 She and her shoppe look so lovely, and she has her photos for future use in advertising and promotion.

-One of the items we set up for Suzanne was a calendar for her workshops.
+One of the items we set up for Suzanne in her website was a calendar for her workshops.
 As she is frequently hosting workshops for customers to attend, we wanted to ensure they could find information about them easily.
 The Calendar feature makes it simple to update and easy to read.

-We also made space on the home page to feature 3 of the things Suzanne most wanted to focus on – Workshops, Furniture and the products she carries.
+We also made space on the home page of her website to feature 3 of the things Suzanne most wanted to focus on – Workshops, Furniture and the products she carries.

 It was such a pleasure working with you, Suzanne!
 It’s so exciting to us to see your big move downtown, and believe you will really thrive in your new environment.
 All the best!